Bantimurung–Bulusaraung National Park

-Bantimurung-Bulusaraung National Park is a national park in South Sulawesi in Indonesia.
+Bantimurung-Bulusaraung National Park (Taman Nasional Bantimurung-Bulusaraung) is a national park in South Sulawesi in Indonesia.
 The park contains the Rammang-Rammang karst area, the second largest karst area known in the world after the one in South-Eastern China.

 Bantimurung-Bulusauraung National Park, South Sulawesi, Indonesia.

 The park is in Maros Regency, 50 kilometers to the north of Makassar (one hour drive) or just 20 kilometers from Sultan Hasanuddin International Airport (30 minutes drive).
 Most of the Karst formations are tall and steep at almost a 90-degree angle line along both sides of the road from Maros city to Bantimurung continuing up to the Pangkajene and Islands Regency (Indonesian: Pangkajene dan Kepulauan, commonly abbreviated as Pangkep).

 The karst area is 43,750 hectares and has 286 caves which include 16 pre-historic caves in Maros and 17 pre-historic caves in Pangkep.
 There is a waterfall with 2 caves at the national park; the one on the left side is known as the dream cave (one-kilometer long) and the one on the right is known as the stone cave.
 Riding on the water on blown up inner tubes is a popular activity for children at the site.

 History

 The first main exploration of the Bantimurung area was carried out by Alfred Wallace in July–October 1857.
 Later he published the results of his explorations in The Malay Archipelago which encouraged numerous researchers to visit Maros.
 Then, in 1970–1980, there were five chosen conservation areas in Maros-Pangkep Karst, consisting of two nature parks (Bantimurung and Gua Pattunuang) and three wildlife sanctuaries (Bantimurung, Karaenta, and Bulusaurung).
 In 1993, The XI International Union of Speleology Congress recommended Maros-Pangkep Karst as a world heritage site.
 Five years after that, the Environmental Seminar of Hasanuddin University (PSL-UNHAS) also recommended protection of Maros-Pangkep Karst.

 Furthermore, in May 2001, International Union for Conservation of Nature (IUCN) Asia Regional Office and UNESCO World Heritage Center held the Asia-Pacific Forum on Karst Ecosystems and World Heritage in Sarawak, Malaysia which convinced the Indonesian government to conserve Maros-Pangkep Karst.
 Finally in 2004, the Ministry of Forestry declared the allocation of 43,750 hectares of Bantimurung-Bulusaurung land for wildlife conservatory, nature park, conservation forest, limited production forest, production forest, as the Bantimurung – Bulusaraung National Park.

+In January 2026, an ATR 42 operated by Indonesia Air Transport carrying 10 people crashed into Mount Bulusaraung, located inside the park.
+At least one body was discovered at the site.